 1 Proof the yeast: In a bowl, stir together 1/4 cup of the warmed milk and one teaspoon of sugar.
 Sprinkle the yeast over the milk and let sit for 5-10 minutes until foamy.

-2 Whisk 3 cups flour, salt, spices, 1/4 cup of sugar: In a large bowl or the mixing bowl of an electric mixer, vigorously whisk together 3 cups of the flour (reserving additional flour for later step), the salt, spices, and 1/4 cup of sugar.
+2 Whisk the dry ingredients: In a large bowl or the mixing bowl of an electric mixer, vigorously whisk together 3 cups of the flour (reserving additional flour for later step), the salt, spices, and 1/4 cup of sugar.

-3 Mix dough ingredients: Create a well in the flour and add the foamy yeast, softened butter, and eggs, and the remaining milk.
+3 Make the dough: Create a well in the flour and add the foamy yeast, softened butter, and eggs, and the remaining milk.

 Using a wooden spoon or the paddle attachment of your mixer, mix the ingredients until well incorporated.
 The mixture should be shaggy and quite sticky.